Palladone FDA Approval History

 Purdue Pharma suspended the sales and marketing of Palladone in July 2005 at the request of the FDA because of the serious and potentially fatal adverse reactions that can occur when Palladone is taken with alcohol.

-Development History and FDA Approval Process for Palladone
+Development Timeline for Palladone

 |Sep 24, 2004||FDA Approves Palladone (hydromorphone HCl extended-release) Capsules (CII) For The Management Of Persistent, Moderate To Severe Pain|